 The main differences between hoist models are in the service classification, type of load chain and the suspension employed.
 These are described in paragraphs (a) through (c), below.
 The differences between sizes of hoists are in the number of gear reductions used and the reeving of the load chain.
 Two-reduction gearing is used for 1/4 through 1/2 ton rated load hoists; three-reduction gearing for 1, 2 and 3 ton rated hoists.
-On 1/4 through 1 ton rated load hoists, the load chain is single reeved (one part of chain); on 2 ton rated loads, the chain is double reeved (two parts of chain); on three ton rated loads, the chain is triple reeved (three parts of chain).
+On 1/4 through 1 ton rated load hoists, the load chain is single reeved (one part of chain); on 2 ton rated loads, the chain is double reeved (three parts of chain).